esnet/netshell/README.md

 1. Download the custom ODL build.
 This build will have the stock ```etc/ops4j.pax.url.mvn.cfg``` file mentioned above.
 It may also have a newer Karaf and / or newer ODL components.
-As of this writing, bmah@es.net has a build that is a snapshot of what will become Helium-SR3, using Karaf 3.0.2.
+As of this writing, bmah@es.net has a pre-release build of Helium-SR3, using Karaf 3.0.2.

 The following steps are required regardless of the version of ODL used as a starting point: